stakater/mto-docs/content/installation/aws-eks/mto-prereq-installation.md

 - [AWS Route 53 DNS](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/setting-up-route-53.html) or similar DNS service must be configured
 - [AWS Elastic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) must be configured

 ## Installation

 ### 1. Login to EKS Cluster with IAM User

 Execute the following snippet in your terminal with appropriate values.
-This snippet will configure the AWS Credentials set the aws context to the specified cluster.
+This snippet will configure the AWS Credentials and set the kubernetes context to the specified cluster.
 See [Manage access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for more details about access keys

 ```bash
 aws configure set region <AWS_REGION>